EXCLUSIVE-Trump pressed to halt federal pension investments in China's ZTE, Hikvision

 "I urge you to do everything in your power to reverse the TSP Board's decision," Banks wrote.

+"The department received the letter and appreciates the concerns raised by Rep. Banks and others," a Labor representative said.

-(Reporting by Alexandra Alper; Additional Reporting by Michelle Price; Editing by Chris Sanders and Grant McCool)
+(Reporting by Alexandra Alper; Additional Reporting by Michelle Price; Editing by Chris Sanders, Grant McCool and Jonathan Oatis)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))